-Figure 92: Security Receive - PRP Entry 2
+Figure 114: Security Receive - PRP Entry 2

-Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
-If PRP Entry 1 specifies enough space for the data structure, then this field is reserved.
-Otherwise, it specifies the remainder of the data buffer.
-This field shall not be a pointer to a PRP List as the data buffer may not cross more than one page boundary.
+Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry that specifies the location where data should be transferred to (if there is a physical discontinuity).
+This field shall not be a pointer to a PRP List.

-Figure 93: Security Receive - Command Dword 10
+Figure 115: Security Receive - Command Dword 10

-Bit Description 24.04 Security Protocol (SECP): This field specifies the security protocol as defined in SPC-4.
-The 31:24 controller shall fail the command with Invalid Parameter indicated if an unsupported value of the Security Protocol is specified.
+Bit Description 31:24 Security Protocol (SECP): This field specifies the security protocol as defined in SPC-4.
+The controller shall fail the command with Invalid Parameter indicated if an unsupported value of the Security Protocol is specified.
 23:08 SP Specific (SPSP): The value of this field is specific to the Security Protocol as defined in SPC-4.
 07:00 Reserved

-Figure 94: Security Receive - Command Dword 11
+Figure 116: Security Receive - Command Dword 11

-Bit Description

-31:00 Allocation Length (AL): The value of this field is specific to the Security Protocol as defined in 31.00 SPC-4.
+Bit Description 31:00 Allocation Length (AL): The value of this field is specific to the Security Protocol as defined in SPC-4.